elunna/nerfhack-changelog/README.md

 * Monster will quaff potions of reflection if you have a reflectable attack available.
 * Vampire monsters can quaff vampire blood to heal (SLASH'EM)
 * When playing as a cartomancer, monsters can use monster summon cards and zappable cards against you.
-* Some monsters will not throw a weapon that is usable for melee.
+* Some monsters will not throw weapons that are usable for melee.
 * Monsters won't try to use wands of digging on hardfloor levels.
 * Monsters will not be tricked into picking up projectiles endlessly while in combat.
 * Monster will attempt to wrest wands if there are no charges left.